PauloLory-ionos/spec/rest-api-guidelines.md

 ## Core API Concepts

 ### Entity
+The primary resources or objects within the API, often corresponding to domain-specific nouns.

-In a cloud provider domain, for example, some primary entities could be virtual machines and networks.
+In a cloud provider, for example, some primary entities could be virtual machines and networks.

 Such an example, a disk can be created by sending an HTTP PUT request containing the resource information.
 - The HTTP response indicates whether the request was successfully submitted.